MBO ICT Management

 I’m mostly involved with consultancy projects at Strict.
 This means that I work based on secondment where companies hire me for a particular issue they face.
 For instance, one time I may act as a risk analyst and the other time I take on the role as privacy officer.
 What we see is that many companies have to deal with fundamental changes that directly affect their core businesses.
 Think about the General Data and Protection Regulation from last year or the continuous development of Artificial Intelligence.
 Usually, this means I have to conduct an intensive risk analysis where I try to find the correct balance of availability, integrity, and confidentiality of information security.
 Finding this balance took some time for me to grow into because applied practice in university was severely lacking.

 Sometimes I work independently and visit clients by myself and other days I work together with a senior consultant.
-Small projects may last for five or six days, while the bigger project several months, so there is a big difference between what kind of project we’re doing.
+Small projects may last for five or six days, while the bigger project may take up to several months, so there is a big difference between what kind of project we’re doing.
 Strict works mostly with large enterprise organisations: think about companies like Schiphol, NS, ProRail, Erasmus MC.
 But Strict also works together with governmental institutions; currently I’m doing a project at a province...
 In theory, Strict has two divisions: Strict Academy and Strict Consultancy but the difference is barely noticeable.
 I like working in the public domain because there it seems like I make more of a difference for society.

 Can you elaborate a bit on your education pathway to your current function?